Please Read How You Can Help Keep the Encyclopedia Free

 Table 1.
 Theistic Arguments

-To sketch some of the main lines of argument in this literature, consider the ontological, cosmological, and teleological, arguments the problem of evil, and the debate over the cognitive status of religious experience.
+To sketch some of the main lines of argument in this literature, consider the ontological, cosmological, and teleological arguments, arguments from the problem of evil, and the argument over the cognitive status of religious experience.

 Another objection is that it makes no sense to think of a being existing necessarily; propositions may be necessarily true or false, but objects cannot be necessary or contingent.
 Some philosophers reply that it makes no less sense to think of an individual (God) existing necessarily than it does to think of propositions being necessarily true.